conda-forge/conda-forge.github.io/src/user/announcements.rst

 2020
 ----

-:2020-07-23: Struct channel priority in builds for OSX and Linux
+:2020-07-23: Strict channel priority in builds for OSX and Linux

     We have changed the OSX and Linux platforms to enforce struct channel priority in package builds.
 This change means that if a package is available in the ``conda-forge``